 It’s test day!
 When you get to the testing room, take a deep breath.
 Clear your mind.
 Go over your test strategy one more time in your head (run through that “dance routine”!).
 You need to remind yourself of what is your very best.
 You know what to do.
 You have practiced.
 The test is not changing.
 So go in there and do this thing!

-Remember, use this week to focus.
+Remember, use the week before the SAT to focus.
 Focus on your test-taking strategy, confirm the types of questions you feel confident in, and make a plan for questions that trip you up.
 When it comes to studying for the SAT, it’s all about confidence, and you’ve studied enough and effectively that you have every right to be confident.